mordachai/household-csb/README.md

 ### IMPORTANT: Install Instructions:

+First of all: Create a world with the system Custom System Builder ( https://foundryvtt.com/packages/custom-system-builder )

-After activating the module in your world created with Custom System Builder go directly to the Configuration Options (gear icon) >> Custom System Builder settings and add the CSS used in the correspondent field.
+After activating the module in your world created with Custom System Builder go directly to the Configuration Options (gears icon) >> Custom System Builder settings and add the CSS used in the correspondent field.
 Copy and paste the following:

     modules/household-csb/styles/household.css